Cade Carmichael

-Cade Carmichael (born 8 March 2002) is a South African-born Irish cricketer, currently playing for Northern Knights in domestic cricket and Instonians in club cricket.
+Cade Mitchell Carmichael (born 8 March 2002) is a South African-born Irish cricketer, currently playing for the Ireland National Team, Northern Knights in domestic cricket and Instonians in club cricket.

 Domestic career

 Carmichael was influenced by his brother and father, while playing backyard cricket matches.
 He captained the under-13 A for KwaZulu-Natal in 2015 and received two Cricket South Africa awards for his batting during the Inter Provincial tournament.
 In 2016, he was awarded Kwa-Zulu Natal Cricket Union (KZNCU) Under-13 Player of the Year award as he scored the fifth highest runs in the season and for his captaincy.
 He also represents under-17 and under-19 team of KwaZulu-Natal side.
 He was selected for the South African Under-17 regional camp in July 2018.
 On 7 October 2019, he played for Dolphins Premier League All Stars against Scotland XI.

 He originally from Pietermaritzburg and came to Ireland in 2021 to play for Railway Union.
 He was called up to the Northern Knights squad for an Interprovincial T20 in June 2022.
 He made his Twenty20 debut for Northern Knights in the 2022 Inter-Provincial Trophy on 10 June 2022.
 He made his List A debut on 4 July 2022, for Northern Knights in the 2022 Inter-Provincial Cup.

 He made his first-class debut for Ireland Emerging on 25 November 2023.
 He scored his maiden century in first-class cricket against Afghanistan A on 9 April 2025.
 In 2025 while playing for Instonians, he opened the batting for the first time since his school days.
 He usually bats at the middle order.